Driving in France with Children

-Those children weighing under 10kg must be in a rear facing children’s seat or carry cot.
-If in a carry cot they must be in the rear of the vehicle but in a rear facing seat they can occupy the front passenger seat if the airbag is turned off.
+Children weighing under 10kg must be in a rear facing children’s seat or carry cot.
+If in a carry cot they must be in the rear of the vehicle.
+However if rear facing they can occupy the front passenger seat if the airbag is off.

 Children under 13kg must follow the same rules as those under 10kg.

-Children between the weights of 9 and 18kg must use a suitable car seat and those between 15 and 36kg must be sat on an appropriate booster seat or car seat using an adult belt.
+Children between the weights of 9 and 18kg must use a suitable car seat.
+Those between 15 and 36kg must be sat on a booster seat or car seat using an adult belt.

 As you can see the rules are very much similar to those in the UK.
-The main difference is the ruling about no children in the front seat of the vehicle so please make sure you don’t fall foul of these laws.
+The main difference is the rule about no children in the front seat.
+Therefore please make sure you don’t fall foul of these laws.

 Seat belt fines in France

-If you or your children fail to wear a seat belt or fail to be restrained by the appropriate car seat then you could end up with a fairly hefty fine.
+If your children fail to be restrained by the appropriate car seat then you could end up with a fine.
 The current fine is set at €135 and for drivers there is also a 3 point penalty.

-Although at present points are not added to UK licences, European governments are looking to put something is place, possibly as early as 2017!
+Although at present points are not added to UK licences, European governments are looking to change this.